byuistats/DS250-Cannon/content/Slides/p1/d1/_index.md

 {{< faq "What is method chaining?" >}}

-Pandas and Altiar are built to allow for method chaining.
+Pandas is built to allow for method chaining.
 Here is a great resource on how to use method chaining: [How to write neat pandas code](https://pandasninja.com/2019/04/how-to-write-neat-pandas-code/).

-- Altair creates a chart object
+- plotly.express creates a chart object
 - pandas creates a DataFrame object
 - We usually include `()` around our entire method so we can show it in steps.